RamazanYozgyur/DataAnalysis3/Readme.md

 ### Description

 This project use the  Titanic diseaster data.
 In this project I analysed the data and th using interactive plot library plotly.
 Based on this I did prediction with the DecisionTreeClassifier using GridSearchCV.
+Machine Learning code is in MLproject.py.
 I get 0.74 accuracy and classification tree can be seen at the MLproject.png